guidomb/ios-scripts/README.md

 All build script will check if the Carthage version matches the required version.
 If that is not the case the scripts will fail.

+#### Code signing certificates

+Because Carthage builds all the dependencies and generates a fat `.framework` with binaries for all the possible architectures (iWatch, iPhone, simulator).
+It needs to sign the artifacts using a code signing certificate.
+Code signing is not necessary if the dependency is properly configured not to code sign for simulator architectures.
+But some dependency are not properly configured and you will need to code sign even for simulator architectures.

+In such case you need to provide a `.p12` file with a development certificate and store them in `script/certificates/cibot.p12`.
+You will also need to provide the passphrase for the certificate in the environmental variable `KEY_PASSWORD`.

 ### Project configuration

 All the scripts are smart enough to detect if you are using Carthage or Cocoapods and tune their behavior to use the workflow that best suites the underlaying dependency management tool.